-At Moffitt Cancer Center, we’ve developed a comprehensive lung cancer screening program that’s among the best in the nation, which has resulted in our being named a Screening Center of Excellence by the Lung Cancer Alliance.
+At Moffitt Cancer Center, we’ve developed a comprehensive lung cancer screening program that’s among the best in the nation, which has resulted in our being named a Screening Center of Excellence by the GO2 Foundation for Lung Cancer.
 As part of our program, you’ll not only receive high-definition CT scans, but also:

 - Professional, multi-specialist tumor board reviews of any abnormal screening results